On display is one woman’s lifetime collection of dolls and dolls house furniture from the early...

-Copy of a Portrait of a Young Man by Raphael
+Copy of a Portrait of a Young Man after Raphael

 This portrait is a copy by an unknown artist of Portrait of a Young Man by the famed Renaissance artist Raphael (1483 –1520).
 Together with Michelangelo and Leonardo da Vinci, Raphael forms the traditional trinity of great masters of that period.
 The subject is thought to be a self-portrait.